Step by step…

-To make the sponge I started by sieving 400g plain flour, 2 tsp bicarbonate of soda and 1 1/2 tbsp cocoa powder into a bowl.
+To make the sponge I started by sieving plain flour, bicarbonate of soda and cocoa powder into a bowl.

-In another bowl I mixed together 400ml buttermilk, 3 eggs, 2 tsp cider vinegar and 2 tsp vanilla extract.
+In another bowl I mixed together buttermilk, eggs, cider vinegar and vanilla extract.

-The blue food colouring was supplied in the Bake Box, and I also decided to use my Wilton easier layer cake pans which I lined and greased.
+The blue food colouring was supplied in the Bake Box, and I also decided to use my Wilton easier layer cake pans which I lined and greased first.

-In a third bowl I creamed together 350g butter and 350g caster sugar.
-I then added 1 1/2 tbsp of the blue food colouring.
+In a third bowl I creamed together butter and caster sugar.
+I then added the blue food colouring.
 I definitely added way too much as my cake turned out bluer than I wanted, so I would suggest adding 1 tbsp or even 3/4 tbsp.
 It will depend on how potent your food colouring is to how much you need to use.

-I seperated the batter into the four greased and lined pans.
+I separated the batter into the four greased and lined pans.
 I always make a hole in the middle as it stops the cakes from ‘doming’ too much in the middle.

-I baked them on 180C/160C Fan/350F/Gas Mark 4 for 25 minutes, and they were definitely bluer than I wanted them to be!
+They baked on 180C/160C Fan/350F/Gas Mark 4 for 25 minutes, and they were definitely bluer than I wanted them to be!
 More like a midnight blue – hence the name of the cake!
 I left them to cool.

-To make the cream cheese frosting I started by mixing together 600g icing sugar and 100g butter.
-Then I added 250g full fat cream cheese and 1 tsp vanilla and mixed it well with an electric mixer.
+To make the cream cheese frosting I started by mixing together icing sugar and butter.
+Then I added cream cheese and vanilla and mixed it well with an electric mixer.
 I put it in the fridge to chill.

 I’m not the most talented with fondant icing so I decided to decorate the cake with some blue, white and red meringues in keeping with the American theme.
 I followed a Meringue Girls recipe and started by heating the sugar in the oven on 200C/400F/Gas Mark 6 for 5 minutes.
 To find out the weight of sugar to use, weigh your egg whites, then double the sugar weight.

-Meanwhile I whipped up the egg whites (I had 3) with 3/4 tsp cream of tartar until stiff peaks formed.
+Meanwhile I whipped up the egg whites with cream of tartar until stiff peaks formed.

 I prepared the piping bags whilst the sugar was in the oven.
 I turned them upside down and painted stripes of red food colouring on one, and blue food colouring on the other.

-I continued to whisk the egg whites with an electric hand mixer and added the warm sugar a spoonful at a time.
-When it was all mixed in, I kept mixing for 5 minutes until I could rub the meringue between my fingers and could not feel any grains.
+Then I continued to whisk the egg whites with an electric hand mixer and added the warm sugar a spoonful at a time.
+When it was all mixed in, I kept mixing for 5 minutes until I could rub the meringue between my fingers and could not feel any grains of sugar.

 I halved the meringue and put it into the prepared piping bags.
 I piped it out onto baking trays.
 It took me a few tries to get the kisses neat, and the recipe made way more than I needed for the cake, but they were so yummy it was ok with me!

-I baked the meringues on 90C/200F (it’s hard to convert this into Gas Mark as it’s less than a half) for 40 minutes.
+The meringues baked on 90C/200F (it’s hard to convert this into Gas Mark as it’s less than a half) for 40 minutes.

 I trimed the edges of the sponges as needed then started to stack them, spreading the cream cheese frosting between each layer.
 I piped the cream cheese frosting on top for a neat finish, then sprinkled some of the crumbs from trimming the sponges on top.

-Finally I decorated the top of the cake with the meringues.
-Both the cake and the spare meringues went down really well with my friends – despite making everyone’s mouths blue!
+Finally I decorated the top of the Blue Velvet Cake with the meringues.
+Both the Blue Velvet Cake and the spare meringues went down really well with my friends – despite making everyone’s mouths blue!
 Thankfully I was told it was completely worth it.
 The little meringues are amazing and they just melt in the mouth, definitely a recipe I’ll use again both on their own and to decorate cakes.

 Midnight Blue Velvet Cake